Scholarships in Japan for International Students

 Japanese Government (MEXT) Scholarships

-As the number of places on MEXT is so limited, if you are considering applying, it might be worth asking your local embassy for the number of applications and accepted applicants in previous years in your country.
+The number of places on MEXT is very limited.
+If you are considering applying, it might be worth asking your local embassy for the number of applications and accepted applicants in previous years in your country.

 Eligibility requirements